 For a lady to look cute should have a smooth face without any budding out.
 But is this the reality?
-Many ladies suffer from the unfortunate growth of hair on their face, arms and legs that looks awkward.
+Many ladies suffer from the unfortunate growth of hair on their faces, arms, and legs that looks awkward.

 There are many factors within our bodies, which can play a role in the development of unwanted hair.
 Some of the factors are normal, biological changes that we undergo throughout our lives, such as puberty, pregnancy, and menopause.
 Other causes are related to glandular that may elevate levels of androgen hormones.
 These hormones can be responsible for the development of superfluous hair or hirsutism.

 What is the solution for this?
-Researches have been going on for over a century and many methods were adopted for camouflaging visible hair namely laser, threading, waxing etc.., However, they were not giving a permanent solution for preventing unwanted hair growth.
-All these solutions were temporary in nature.
+Research has been going on for over a century and many methods were adopted for camouflaging visible hair namely laser, threading, waxing, etc.., However, they were not given a permanent solution for preventing unwanted hair growth.
+All these solutions were temporary.

 WHAT IS ELECTROLYSIS?

-resting stage and shedding stage.
-Since all the hair isn’t on the same stage at any given point in time, the electrolysis technique
+the resting stage and the shedding stage.
+Since all the hair isn’t in the same stage at any given point in time, the electrolysis technique

-requires multiple sessions at the growth stage for hair removal to be most effective.
+requires multiple sessions at the growth stage for hair removal to be the most effective.

 WHY SCIENTIFIC ELECTROLYSIS IS IMPORTANT?